Eunectes beniensis

 Eunectes beniensis is a boa species known only from the northeastern parts of Bolivia.
 Its common names, the Bolivian anaconda and Beni anaconda, are derived from the geographic location of its native habitat: the Beni area of Bolivia.
 Like all boas, it is nonvenomous.

-Taxonomy
+Description

 Eunectes beniensis is a species of boa, reaching between 3.3–4.4 m in length and can weigh up to 35 kg.
 It was initially believed to be the result of hybridization between the green (Eunectes murinus) and yellow anaconda (Eunectes notaeus), but was later determined to be a distinct species.
 Its taxonomic status is unclear due to lack of information and the similarity in appearance to Eunectes notaeus.
 It is closely related to Eunectes notaeus and Eunectes deschauenseei.

-Distribution and habitat
+Range, habitat and behavior

-The Bolivian anaconda's habitat usually consists of aquatic muddy, swampy flooded areas.
+The Bolivian anaconda's habitat usually consists of wetlands and other muddy, swampy or flooded areas.
+It is known only from northern Bolivia.

-In April 2022, three researchers published their observation of Bolivian river dolphins play with a large and presumably dead Eunectes beniensis specimen.
+In April 2022, three researchers published data on an observation of Bolivian river dolphins playing with a large (presumably deceased) E. beniensis specimen.